-Source: ACS 2017-2021 5-Year Estimates, Table B25003, A through I.
+Source: ACS 2017-2022 5-Year Estimates, Table B25003, A through I.

 Overall, 62 percent of households in Massachusetts are owner-occupied and 38 percent are renter occupied.
-The majority of white and Asian households own their homes and Black and Latino households are more likely to rent (Figure 35).
+The majority of white and Asian households own their homes and Black and Latino households are more likely to rent (Figure 37).
 The disparity in homeownership rates matters because homeownership is a fundamental mechanism for building wealth in the U.S. and homeowners are far less likely to experience severe housing cost burden.

-With the goal of increasing housing production, particularly near transit hubs, the Commonwealth has passed legislation to amend the state Zoning Act.
-Known as the "Housing Choice" Act, it included several provisions to remove zoning-related barriers to production.
-The Act changed voting standards for local city councils or town meetings to adopt or change zoning ordinances and bylaws from two-thirds to a simple majority.
-Among other measures, the Act also requires "by right", multi-family zoning in "MBTA" communities, 176 communities that are served by the Massachusetts Bay Transportation Authority.
+With the goal of increasing housing production, particularly near transit hubs, the Commonwealth passed legislation to amend the state Zoning Act.
+The Massachusetts Bay Transportation Authority (MBTA) communities law includes several provisions to remove zoning-related barriers to housing production.
+The law changed voting standards for local city councils or town meetings to adopt or change zoning ordinances and bylaws from two-thirds to a simple majority.
+Among other measures, the Act requires "by right", multi-family zoning in 177 MBTA communities.
+Communities that fail to comply with the law shall not be eligible for certain funds from the State.
+In addition, Governor Healey has also introduced the Affordable Homes Act, legislation which would authorize \$4 billion in spending and numerous policy changes to support the construction of housing and address the housing crisis in the state.